-The Matheson Law Office, PLLC provides a variety of legal services for individuals and businesses in the Research Triangle area in addition to the rest of North Carolina.
+The Matheson Law Office, PLLC provides a variety of legal services for individuals and businesses in Raleigh, North Carolina.
 Our goal is to serve our clients with the utmost respect and urgency their legal needs require.

 Matheson Law was first established in 2010.
 Since then, we have provided top quality legal representation to the hundreds of clients who have trusted us with their cases.
 We feel that a top-notch legal representation does not start and end at the courthouse; our quality attorneys are available to our clients and potential clients at any time.